ZiGaMi/filters/README.md

  - [x] Make filter_csv.py configurable via argparse
  - [ ] Add row selection to filter_csv.py
  - [x] Implementation of FIR filter in C
- - [ ] Implementation of IIR filter in C
+ - [x] Implementation of IIR filter in C
  - [ ] Evaluation of washout filter in python
  - [ ] Implementation of washout filter in C
- - [ ] Implementation of intergrator in C